What is thermal mass?

 How is thermal mass measured?

-Part L of the Building Regulations and its associated compliance tools (SAP & SBEM) account for thermal mass using k-values (kJ/m2K), which provide an indication of the thermal capacity per square metre of floor or wall.
+Part L of the Building Regulations and its associated compliance tools (SAP & SBEM) account for thermal mass using k-values (kJ/m2K), which provides a basic indication of the thermal capacity per square metre of floor or wall.
 Lightweight walls have a low k-value of around 10 kJ/m2K, whilst for heavyweight walls it can be up to 230 kJ/m2K.
-Some generic k-values for various types of construction are published in Table 1e of SAP 2009, whilst more comprehensive values for concrete and masonry constructions can be found in: Thermal Performance: Part L1A 2013.
-Alternatively, bespoke k-values and other thermal mass related information can be calculated using a free [Thermal Properties Calculator] produced by Arup in partnership with the Concrete Centre.
+Some generic k-values for various types of construction are published in Table 1e of SAP 10.2, whilst more comprehensive values for concrete and masonry constructions can be found in: Thermal Performance: Part L1A 2013.
+Alternatively, bespoke k-values and other thermal mass related information can be calculated using a free Thermal Properties Calculator produced by Arup in partnership with The Concrete Centre.

-Describing a material or construction as having high, medium or low thermal mass gives a useful indication of its ability to store heat, as does its k-values.
+Describing a material or construction as having high, medium or low thermal mass gives a useful indication of its ability to store heat, as does its k-value.
 But, in order to get a better idea of how effective it is likely to be in practice, there are a couple of other important factors that need to be considered.
-These are firstly the length of time available to get heat in and out of the material, which is typically assumed to be 24 hours, and secondly, the rate of heat flow at its surface i.e. through carpet, plasterboard, tiles etc. These factors are accounted for in admittance values, which provide a simple means of assessing the approximate in-use thermal mass performance of walls and floors, making it a more sophisticated metric than k-values etc. For more information on admittance values see: Thermal Mass Explained.
+These are firstly the length of time available to get heat in and out of the material, which is typically assumed to be 24 hours, and secondly, the rate of heat flow to and from the material.
+These factors are accounted for in admittance values, which provide a more detailed means of assessing the approximate in-use thermal mass performance of walls and floors, making it a more sophisticated metric than the k-value.
+For more information on admittance values see: Thermal Mass Explained.

 Does thermal mass have any disadvantages?

-In winter, older heavyweight buildings with comparatively low levels of insulation and poor airtightness will require a longer pre-heat period to warm up the fabric, resulting in more fuel being used than in a similar lightweight building.
+In winter, older heavyweight buildings with comparatively low levels of insulation and poor airtightness will require a longer pre-heat period to warm up the fabric, resulting in more energy being used than in a similar lightweight building.
 However, for newer buildings the greatly improved standard of fabric performance means this is no longer the problem it once was, as the fabric retains most more of its warmth during periods when the heating is off.
 In practice, the ability of thermal mass to enhance summertime performance in many building types is of much greater significance.
-Nevertheless, in some types of intermittently occupied buildings, for example a weekend holiday cottage, thermally lightweight construction may still be the best option where heating is concerned, as it will enable a more rapid warm up period.